2024 Solar Incentives Guide for Allendale, MI - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC was originally for 30% of the total cost of installing a solar system, and has fluctuated slightly over time between 26-30%.
-The percentage you qualify for will depend on when your solar system was installed.
+The ITC was originally for 30% of the cost of solar system installation, although that number has fluctuated slightly over the years between 26-30%.
+The installation date of your solar system will determine what percentage you qualify for.
 The total installation cost includes the panels themselves as well as the cost of accessories, labor and equipment.
 There is no maximum amount you can claim.
 The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The residence must be owned by you and in the United States.

-Have questions about how the ITC applies to your specific situation?
-Reach out to your local Allendale solar panel installer to get more information.
+To best understand how the ITC may apply to your situation, call your local Allendale solar panel installation expert and ask for more information.

 More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit applies to you is to talk with your local Allendale solar panel installers.
+Your local Allendale solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives